FrancisTurner/sshfs-utils/README.md

 mk2f mountpoint [options] sshpath
 ```
 Create new mount point in /mnt/ssh/mountpoint and the config information in ~/.config/sshfs/mountpoint then mount it to make sure it works.
-Strongly recommend that you have sshed to it first to confirm that things exist as you think they do.
-Also ssh-copy-id is probably a good idea
+Strongly recommend that you have sshed to it first to confirm that things exist as you think they do, though it offers you the option to do so.
+Also ssh-copy-id is probably a good idea.
+2ssh (and 2ssh -c) is your friend here

 e.g.
 ```